 It was this experience that led Koehn to create Arthritis Consumer Experts, a Vancouver-based organization dedicated to helping those with arthritis to increase their health literacy and to understand what they are facing.
 “I put off treatment for about a year after my diagnosis,” Koehn says.
 “If my health literacy were much higher then, I probably would have made different choices.”

-In honour of Lupus Awareness Month, the Arthritis Broadcast Network is doing a two-part series on lupus.
-Part I highlights Arthritis Research Canada and Arthritis Consumer Experts’ coverage of the 9th International Congress on Systemic Lupus Erythematous, Vancouver 2010 (“Lupus 2010”).The event was held in Vancouver, British Columbia, Canada in June, 2010.
+In honour of Lupus Awareness Month, the Arthritis Broadcast Network is doing a throwback coverage on lupus.
+The coverage highlights Arthritis Research Canada and Arthritis Consumer Experts’ coverage of the 9th International Congress on Systemic Lupus Erythematous, Vancouver 2010 (“Lupus 2010”).The event was held in Vancouver, British Columbia, Canada in June, 2010.
 Hundreds of world leading researchers, healthcare professionals, and individuals living with systemic lupus erythematosus (SLE) learned about the current state of the science in SLE and future opportunities in lupus research, education and care.

 The Michael Smith Foundation of Health Research and Arthritis Research Canada have partnered to co-develop and host a series of monthly expert-led, beginner-level KT training webinars with the goal of developing a sustainable resource for researchers and trainees to learn knowledge and skills that will enable them to develop KT practice in their work.